 There may also be some occupations in the country that do not commonly exist in other countries and are consequently not separately listed in ISCO-08.
 Countries would therefore need to collect information about the nature of the work performed in these occupations and their skill requirements, in order to identify the most appropriate ISCO-08 group in which to include them.

 The most important task, where resources are limited, is to develop a national index of occupation titles, coded to ISCO-08 (and/or to the national adaptation of it).
 The purpose of this exercise is to accurately map terms used to describe occupations in national data collections to the standard occupation classification.
-Either the ISCO-08 index or an existing national index may be used as a starting point (see Section 6.4 below).
+Either the ISCO-08 index or an existing national index may be used as a starting point (see section 6.4 below).

 The ISCO-08 index provides some common combinations of occupation titles, tasks performed and other qualifying information that may be of assistance in adapting ISCO-08 for national use.
 The use of these terms in the national context would need to be verified, however, by those developing national indexes of occupational titles.
 Terms used to describe occupations in the national context would need to be added to the ISCO index, following determination of the appropriate ISCO code.